Corporations, Startups, and Small Businesses

 Responsibilities: Create a compelling story as original and inspiring as the idea and the designs themselves.

 Job: Work for Veterans.
 Need I say more?
 Okay… maybe a little more.
 The job was to research and write seven 750-1,000 word blogs for this company that helps US veterans transition from the military to civilian life.
-They included blogs such as (links are all active):
+They included a dozen blogs such as:

 Responsibilities: Research, content creation, writing with a bit of an edge for an audience that is out of the professional loop, or was never in it.